cocoaaa/cocoaaa.github.io/content/pages/about-me.md

 - the **interpretability** and **transferability** of deep neural networks, and

-- new intelligent systems that incorporate **knowledge-based (symbolic) AI to neural networks**
+- hybrid intelligent systems that incorporate **knowledge-based (symbolic) AI to neural networks**